AvolitesLtd/TitanManual/docs/synergy/setting-up.md

 ![Avolites Ai Layer Adjustments](/docs/images/Avolites-Ai-Layer-Adjustments.png)

-To add a layer, click on the surface, then the <Keys.ContextKey>+</Keys.ContextKey> button at the bottom and select **Layer** from the popup.
+To add a layer on Ai, click on the surface, then the <Keys.ContextKey>+</Keys.ContextKey> button at the bottom and select **Layer** from the popup.

 To delete a layer or surface, select the item then click the <Keys.ContextKey>Rubbish Bin</Keys.ContextKey>